 For my easy vanilla cupcake and buttercream icing recipes and to see the final decorated cupcake, hop on over to my Noddy Themed Cupcakes Recipe post.

 Have you introduced your children to Noddy yet?
 Why not get crafty and have a go at making your own Noddy-inspired creations?
 You could create your own version of these cupcakes, make a fun snack or dig out your craft supplies and get crafting!
-The Book People have some great ideas over on their website to help inspire you or you could try one of these fun ideas from my fellow bloggers:
+You could try one of these fun ideas from my fellow bloggers:

 Magnet Powered Noddy Car from Science Sparks

 If you enjoyed this tutorial, you might also like these easy cupcake fondant topper ideas too: